Mary Prince: Travel to England

 In December 1829, Pringle hired Prince to work in his own household.
 Encouraged by Pringle, Prince arranged for her life narrative to be transcribed by Susanna Strickland, a writer better known under her later married name as Susanna Moodie.
 Pringle served as editor, and her book was published in 1831 as The History of Mary Prince.
-The book caused a commotion as it was the first account published in Great Britain of a black slave woman's life; at a time when anti-slavery agitation was growing, her first person account touched many people.
+The book caused a commotion as it was the first account published in Great Britain of a Black enslaved woman's life; at a time when anti-slavery agitation was growing, her first person account touched many people.
 In the first year, it sold out three printings.

 Two libel cases arose out of it, and Prince was called to testify at each.

 She is known to have remained in England until at least 1833, when she testified in the two Washington cases.
-That year, the Slavery Abolition Act was passed, to be effective August 1834.
-In 1808, Parliament had passed the Slave Trade Act of 1807, which outlawed the slave trade but not slavery itself.
+That year, the Slavery Abolition Act 1833 was passed, to be effective August 1834.
+In 1808, Parliament had passed the Slave Trade Act 1807, which outlawed the slave trade but not slavery itself.
 The 1833 law was intended to achieve a two-staged abolition of West Indian slavery by 1840, allowing the colonies time to transition their economies.
 Because of popular protests in the West Indies among the freedmen, the colonies legally completed abolition two years early in 1838.